canhta/CareCircle/docs/brd.md

     *   Creation and management of Care Groups for family members.
     *   Dashboard for viewing personal and connected family members' health data.
     *   Alerts system for missed doses or abnormal vitals, with escalation to caregivers.
-    *   **Lightweight Tele-Assisted Care**: In-app audio/video call integration for caregivers to quickly check in.
+    *   **Seamless Caregiver Communication**: One-tap shortcuts to call or message a patient using their preferred external applications (e.g., Zalo, native Phone/SMS).
-    *   **Caregiver Communication**: One-tap shortcuts to call or message a patient using the device's native phone and messaging applications.
+    *   **E-Pharmacy Integration**: A feature to request medication refills through integrated e-pharmacy partners.
     *   **Emergency Escalation**: One-tap SOS button that alerts emergency contacts by leveraging native SMS or call functions.
     *   **Wearable Notifications**: Push critical alerts to low-energy Bluetooth wearables (e.g., Mi Bands).
     *   **Data Export**: Generate a health summary and use the native OS "Share" functionality to export it as a PDF or share it via other apps.